 The teens chose the theme of “Representation Matters” for our first cycle and we focused on the book Black Enough.
 It led to discussions about identity, privilege, and representation.
-Right before the pandemic hit, we started a project where the teens had their photo taken and cut out the silhouette.
+Right before the pandemic hit, we started a project where the teens had their photos taken and cut out the silhouette.
 They were in the process of cutting out words and images that they considered part of their identity.
 The resulting work of art was going to be hung in the library in a display.

-Unfortunately, we only got half way through before we had to close the library.
+Unfortunately, we only got halfway through before we had to close the library.

 How has the coronavirus situation impacted Teen Reading Lounge and the young people you serve?

-Of course, initially all of our efforts just stopped cold and we had to reassess how we could continue to meet with the teens and continue our program.
+Of course, initially, all of our efforts just stopped cold and we had to reassess how we could continue to meet with the teens and continue our program.
 The first time we met online it was a chance to check in with our youth community.
 A lot of our discussion was about how they are dealing with the pandemic, being stuck at home, trying to do school work, and listening to the sometimes frightening news reports.
 We spoke about self-care and some strategies they could use to deal with the stress that they may be facing.

-Just before closing we had received two more books, American Born Chinese and Free Lunch that are related to our “Representation Matters” theme.
+Just before closing, we had received two more books, American Born Chinese and Free Lunch that are related to our “Representation Matters” theme.
 We had the funds through PHC’s grant to mail participants their copies.
-This past week we met online and played games through Zoom that we learned about at one of PHC webinars I attended a few weeks ago.
+This past week we met online and played games through Zoom that we learned about at one of the PHC webinars I attended a few weeks ago.
 The teens loved it and we plan to play them again at our next meeting.